gocd/gocd-database-migrator/README.md

     3.2 Visit [www.postgresql.org](https://www.postgresql.org/docs/9.6/sql-createdatabase.html) for creating a new PostgreSQL database.

     3.3 Visit [dev.mysql.com](https://dev.mysql.com/doc/refman/5.7/en/create-database.html) for creating a new MySQL database.

--- GANESHPL: do we need to create user and all?? any specific permissions?? --

 4. Migrate the data from existing database to the newly created database using `gocd-db-migrator` command.